nehemiaobati/codeigniter/README.md

 ## Project Overview

-This project is a CodeIgniter 4 application designed to [**briefly describe the project's purpose here - e.g., manage user accounts, process payments, interact with AI services**].
+This project is a CodeIgniter 4 application designed to serve as a comprehensive portal for registered users to access a suite of powerful digital services, including AI-driven tools and cryptocurrency data.
 It leverages the power and flexibility of the CodeIgniter framework to provide a robust and secure web application.

+For more in-depth information, please refer to the [detailed documentation](documentation.md).

 ## Key Features